-- Except as indicated otherwise below, the business address of our directors and executive officers is 30th Floor, Dikaiyinzuo, No. 29, East Jiefang Road, Hangzhou, Zhejiang, People's Republic of China. - Beneficial ownership information disclosed herein represents direct and indirect holdings of entities owned, controlled or otherwise affiliated with the applicable holder as determined in accordance with the rules and regulations of the SEC. - Each of Mr. Jiaming Zhu, Ms. Li Zhang and Ms. Lizhen Xie has accepted appointment as our independent director, effective upon the SEC's declaration of effectiveness of our registration statement on Form F-1, of which this prospectus is a part. - † For each person or group included in this column, percentage of total voting power represents voting power based on both Class A and Class B ordinary shares held by such person or group with respect to all outstanding shares of our Class A and Class B ordinary shares as a single class.
+^{} Except as indicated otherwise below, the business address of our directors and executive officers is 30th Floor, Dikaiyinzuo, No. 29, East Jiefang Road, Hangzhou, Zhejiang, People's Republic of China.

+^{} Beneficial ownership information disclosed herein represents direct and indirect holdings of entities owned, controlled or otherwise affiliated with the applicable holder as determined in accordance with the rules and regulations of the SEC.

+- † For each person or group included in this column, percentage of total voting power represents voting power based on both Class A and Class B ordinary shares held by such person or group with respect to all outstanding shares of our Class A and Class B ordinary shares as a single class.
 Each holder of our Class A ordinary shares is entitled to one vote per share.
 Each holder of our Class B ordinary shares is entitled to 15 votes per share.
 Our Class B ordinary shares are convertible at any time by the holder into Class A ordinary shares on a one-for-one basis, while Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances. - (1) Represents 33,997,821 ordinary shares held of record by JIANPING KONG LTD, a British Virgin Islands company owned by Jianping Kong.
 The registered address of JIANPING KONG LTD is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island. - (2) Represents 23,180,333 ordinary shares held of record by Star Spectrum Capital Ltd, a British Virgin Islands company owned by Qifeng Sun.
-The registered address of Star Spectrum Capital Ltd is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island. - (3) Represents 7,726,778 ordinary shares held of record by Topqick Ltd, a British Virgin Islands company owned by Nan Hu, and 179,098 restricted shares held by Nanometa Ltd., the nominee of our equity incentive trust designated to certain employees of ours, which were granted to Nan Hu and have become vested as of the date of this prospectus.
-The registered address of Topqick Ltd is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island. - (4) Represents 4,171,000 ordinary shares held of record by Luckylily Ltd, a British Virgin Islands company owned by Li Zhang.
-The registered address of Luckylily Ltd is Intershore Chambers, Road Town, Tortola, British Virgin Island. - (5) Represents 2,000,000 ordinary shares held of record by Dualities Link C Ltd., a British Virgin Islands company owned by Bing Chen.
+The registered address of Star Spectrum Capital Ltd is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island. - (3) Represents (i) 4,000,000 ordinary shares held of record by Topqick Ltd, a British Virgin Islands company owned by Nan Hu; (ii) 3,726,778 ordinary shares held of record by Toqiteck Ltd, a British Virgin Islands company owned by Nan Hu; and (iii) 179,098 restricted shares held by Nanometa Ltd., the nominee of our equity incentive trust designated to certain employees of ours, which were granted to Nan Hu and have become vested as of the date of this prospectus.
+The registered address of Topqick Ltd is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island.
+The registered address of Toqiteck Ltd is Intershore Consult Ltd. of Intershore Chambers, Road Town, Tortola, British Virgin Island. - (4) Represents 2,000,000 ordinary shares held of record by Dualities Link C Ltd., a British Virgin Islands company owned by Bing Chen.
 The registered address of Dualities Link C Ltd. is Sertus Incorporations (BVI) Limited of Sertus Chambers, P.O.
-Box 905, Quastisky Building, Road Town, Tortola, British Virgin Islands. - (6) Represents 11,253,356 ordinary shares held of record by Nanometa Ltd, a British Virgin Islands company and the nominee of our equity incentive trust designated to certain employees of ours.
-The registered address of Nanometa Ltd. is Intershore Chambers, Road Town, Tortola, British Virgin Islands.
+Box 905, Quastisky Building, Road Town, Tortola, British Virgin Islands. - (5) Represents 11,253,356 ordinary shares held of record by Nanometa Ltd, a British Virgin Islands company and the nominee of our equity incentive trust designated to certain employees of ours.
+The registered address of Nanometa Ltd. is Intershore Chambers, Road Town, Tortola, British Virgin Islands